crolllab/crolllab_v3/index.md

 ---  |---
+02 April 2025 | Also Sarai obtained her PhD!
+Big congrats!!
+Check out [our blog](/blog/) 28 March 2025 | Huge congrats to Guido for successfully obtaining your PhD!
+We are so proud of you!!
+Check out [our blog](/blog/)
 28 Feb 2025 | Alice Laigle shared one of her beautiful watercolour paintings of an Armillaria ostoyae mushroom.
 [Check it out](https://pathogen-genomics.org/members/alice-laigle.html)
 25 Feb 2025 | Guido Puccetti successfully passed his thesis exam!
 Big congrats (almost) Dr. Puccetti!
 14 Feb 2025 | Multiple fellowship applications under review.
 Thanks all for your interest and fingers crossed!